sxzhang25/sxzhang25.github.io/_posts/2021-01-17-tic-toe-tac.md

 <b>You are Player X (start first).</b> This is where it gets a little harder.
 It's not entirely clear whether Player X can or can't accomplish a draw.
 Let's break it down (see Figure 5 for a visualization):

 - Suppose Player X makes their first move in the center square.
 Recall our templates from the analysis above.
 In this case, X has to pursue template 3.
 But notice that O simply needs to form an O \| ? \| O pattern along any diagonal, middle row or middle column (an O-sandwich, if you will) to foil X's plan.
-So O essentially controls where X makes their next move from here on out--no matter what square O plays, X has to play the square opposite of it on the board.
+So O essentially controls where X makes their next move from here on out---no matter what square O plays, X has to play the square opposite of it on the board.
 Then for O's second turn, they can simply play a square adjacent to the one they just played.
 This gives O two possible subsequent moves: (1) completing the row/column to win, or (2) make an O-sandwich.
 X can't possibly cover both these options in its next move.
 Verdict: no draw!
 - Now, suppose X doesn't play the middle square first, hence pursuing template 1 or template 2.
 In this case, O again has a simple goal: they only need to form an O \| O \| ? pattern along any of the outside rows/columns or make an O-sandwich in the middle row or middle column.
 This is easy if O plays an open middle square on the border of the board.
 Verdict: no draw again!

 <figure>